Ap4cheSK/EFT--The-Unheard-Edition-Discord-Theme/README.md

 ### How to install?

+#### Type A - Local theme
 - Download the content of the repository
 - Extract the downloaded archive and copy **ALL** files into your *Vencord* / *BetterDiscord* **themes** folder.
 - Launch Discord and enable theme in the settings.
+- **DON'T USE LIGHT-MODE IN DISCORD!
+WILL RESULT IN BREAKING THE THEME FOR YOU.
+IF YOU WANT TO USE THIS THEME, USE DARK-MODE**

+#### Type B - Online Theme
+==If your Discord modification supports Online themes by inserting source file URL==
+- Copy this source file URL: `[Source file](https://raw.githubusercontent.com/Ap4cheSK/EFT--The-Unheard-Edition-Discord-Theme/main/Tarkov.Unheard.theme.css)`
+- Insert the source file URL to Online Theme URL input
 - **DON'T USE LIGHT-MODE IN DISCORD!
 WILL RESULT IN BREAKING THE THEME FOR YOU.
 IF YOU WANT TO USE THIS THEME, USE DARK-MODE**

 ### How to update?